Problems of the Month

 The Problems of the Month are designed for school-wide mathematical investigations.
 You may want to start by reviewing the Problems of the Month Implementation Guidelines (pdf), Scoring Guidelines (pdf), and an index of the mathematical concepts (pdf) addressed by each problem.
 Feel free to use these sample letters for parents (.docx) and for teachers (.docx).

 Be sure to see how the Anna Yates school (Emeryville, CA) launched their schoolwide conversations about mathematics teaching and learning using the Problems of the Month.

 "Jumpstarting a Schoolwide Culture of Mathematical Thinking: Problems of the Month" is a downloadable practitioner's guide to using the Problems of the Month school-wide.
 Learn more here.

 Role of the Principal

 The principal should embrace the concept of problem solving and model problem-solving leadership, being a facilitator of non-routine problems.
-Begin by facilitating a session with teachers in which they explore the Problem of the Month prior to presenting the problem to the students.
+Begin by reviewing “Jumpstarting a Schoolwide Culture of Mathematical Thinking: Problems of the Month,” a downloadable practitioner's guide to using the Problems of the Month schoolwide.